 Dr Veronica Lugris is a psychologist at Open Briefing.
 Veronica provides assessments, psychotherapy, organisational consultation, and professional development in English, Spanish, and Portuguese.
 Much of her 20-year career has centred around acute stress and chronic trauma, and their impact on interpersonal relationships and work satisfaction.
 She has published works on trauma, trafficking, homophobia, and immigration.
 Her private clients are culturally diverse, and many of them work in the international humanitarian sector, often in conflict-affected and high-risk areas.
 Veronica holds a PhD in Counseling Psychology and a post-graduate Certificate in Organisational Development and Consultation.
 She is a member of the New York State Psychological Association and an adjunct faculty at the City University of New York.

-Camille Gallie is the wellbeing and resilience lead at Open Briefing.
+Camille Gallie is the director of wellbeing and resilience at Open Briefing.
 Camille is an executive coach, trainer and NLP practitioner.
 Based in Senegal, she has been supporting the wellbeing of regional and field office staff in West Africa for the last two years.
 Prior to that, she spent seven years in the humanitarian sector with Save the Children UK, GOAL, and World Vision, including four years in advocacy and programme management roles in Haiti.
 Camille is a certified executive and life coach and an accredited Workplace Resilience and Wellbeing (Wraw) practitioner and holds a degree in history and a master’s degree in European studies.

 Liz Pycroft is a counsellor and trainer at Open Briefing.
 Over the last 20 years, Liz has lived and worked in the United Kingdom, South Africa, Thailand, DR Congo and Sudan and is currently based in Abuja, Nigeria.
 She specialises in supporting humanitarians, development professionals, diplomatic staff and their families.
 As a trainer, Liz provides wellbeing training, facilitation and organisational support across a variety of sectors.
 She was previously a visiting lecturer in the School of Psychology at the Ahfad University for Women in Omdurman, Sudan.
 Liz has a master’s degree in counselling and psychotherapy and is registered and accredited by the British Association for Counsellors and Psychotherapists (BACP).